Intellectual property in Iran: Madrid Agreement Concerning the International Registration of Marks, 2003

 The Council of Ministers passed Decree H24305T/6921 in December 2003, ratifying Iran’s accession to the Madrid Agreement Concerning the International Registration of Marks and its protocol.
-In accordance with the agreement, nationals of any contracting country may secure protection for their marks in all the other acceding countries by registering them with the World Intellectual Property Organization (WIPO).

 Lisbon Agreement for the Protection of Appellations of Origin and their International Registration, 2005

 In 2005 Iran joined the Lisbon Agreement for the Protection of Appellations of Origin and their International Registration, which ensures the protection of geographical names associated with products.
 The Lisbon Agreement went into force in March 2006.
 As a direct consequence, Iran’s Customs Administration has banned the import of goods that are produced overseas but bear Iranian brand names.

 WTO copyright laws

 Iran's government has not agreed to be bound by WTO copyright laws, endorsing the free distribution of unlicensed software in massive quantities.
 Linux, freely reproducible even in countries with strong Intellectual Property (IP) laws, is also growing in popularity within Iran, however.

 Iran may change this status if and when it becomes a full member of WTO, as WTO members are encouraged to abide by WTO copyright regulations.
 However, the United States has previously vetoed Iran's ascension to the WTO 22 times, and As of 2007 actively refuses to support Iran's full membership in the WTO.
 Thus, as a matter of reciprocity, Iran has determined that its interests are not served by observing WTO copyright treaties, and has thus exercised its sovereign right not to alter its laws, thereby making certain foreign copyrights unenforced by Iranian authorities, in theory, or in practice.

 Iranian pharmaceutical manufacturers are disadvantaged by the government's poor intellectual property protection regime.
 Developing a molecule for combination therapies may qualify for patent protection in other countries.
 However, while weak patent law adherence continues in Iran, it is expected this will create significant barriers for Iranian companies prospecting trade on the global market.